ARTenshi/robovision_ros2/robovision_2/README.md

 ### Homework 2.3.2

 * Create five segmented images using different color ranges.
-From the previous unit, do you remember how to start an image publisher using you camera?
+From the previous unit, do you remember how to start an image publisher using your camera?
 Try using it and place objects with different colors in front of your camera and see what happens!

 # 3. Per-element operations